-''' from toil.job import Job import os def globalFileStoreJobFn(job): job.fileStore.logToMaster("The following example exercises all the" " methods provided by the" " toil.fileStore.FileStore class") scratchFile = job.fileStore.getLocalTempFile() # Create a local temporary file. with open(scratchFile, 'w') as fH: # Write something in the scratch file. fH.write("What a tangled web we weave") Write a copy of the file into the file-store; fileID is the key that can be used to retrieve the file. fileID = job.fileStore.writeGlobalFile(scratchFile) #This write is asynchronous by default Write another file using a stream; fileID2 is the key for this second file. with job.fileStore.writeGlobalFileStream(cleanup=True) as (fH, fileID2): fH.write("Out brief candle") Now read the first file; scratchFile2 is a local copy of the file that is read-only by default. scratchFile2 = job.fileStore.readGlobalFile(fileID) Read the second file to a desired location: scratchFile3. scratchFile3 = os.path.join(job.fileStore.getLocalTempDir(), "foo.txt") job.fileStore.readGlobalFile(fileID2, userPath=scratchFile3) Read the second file again using a stream. with job.fileStore.readGlobalFileStream(fileID2) as fH: print fH.read() #This prints "Out brief candle" Delete the first file from the global file-store. job.fileStore.deleteGlobalFile(fileID) It is unnecessary to delete the file keyed by fileID2 because we used the cleanup flag, which removes the file after this job and all its successors have run (if the file still exists) if name=="main": options = Job.Runner.getDefaultOptions("./toilWorkflowRun") Job.Runner.startToil(Job.wrapJobFn(globalFileStoreJobFn), options) '''
+''' from toil.job import Job import os def globalFileStoreJobFn(job): job.fileStore.logToMaster("The following example exercises all the" " methods provided by the" " toil.fileStore.FileStore class") scratchFile = job.fileStore.getLocalTempFile() # Create a local temporary file. with open(scratchFile, 'w') as fH: # Write something in the scratch file. fH.write("What a tangled web we weave") Write a copy of the file into the file-store; fileID is the key that can be used to retrieve the file. fileID = job.fileStore.writeGlobalFile(scratchFile) #This write is asynchronous by default Write another file using a stream; fileID2 is the key for this second file. with job.fileStore.writeGlobalFileStream(cleanup=True) as (fH, fileID2): fH.write("Out brief candle") Now read the first file; scratchFile2 is a local copy of the file that is read only by default. scratchFile2 = job.fileStore.readGlobalFile(fileID) Read the second file to a desired location: scratchFile3. scratchFile3 = os.path.join(job.fileStore.getLocalTempDir(), "foo.txt") job.fileStore.readGlobalFile(fileID, userPath=scratchFile3) Read the second file again using a stream. with job.fileStore.readGlobalFileStream(fileID2) as fH: print fH.read() #This prints "Out brief candle" Delete the first file from the global file-store. '''